razvan-/MySQL2Redis/README.md

   itnovate/mysql2redis
 ```

-The docker instance has a local redis running but you can override if you need to.
+The docker instance has a local redis running but you can override it if you need to.

 ### Version
 barely 0.0.1-alpha